Colombia's soccer federation president and son among 27 arrested in chaos at Copa America final

 MIAMI GARDENS, Fla. — (AP) — Colombia's soccer federation president and his son were among 27 people arrested during the crowd control issues that broke out Sunday at the Copa America final between Argentina and Colombia, police said Monday.

-Ramón Jesurún and his son Ramon Jamil Jesurun were detained after the event at Hard Rock Stadium, and charged, Miami-Dade police detective Andre Martin told The Associated Press.
-Martin did not disclose the charges.
+Ramón Jesurún and his son Ramon Jamil Jesurun were detained after the event at Hard Rock Stadium and charged, Miami-Dade police detective Andre Martin told The Associated Press.

-Ramon Jamil Jesurun was booked on three counts of battery on an official Sunday, arrest records showed.
+Both men are facing three counts of felony battery on an official after being accused of fighting multiple stadium security guards.
+Arrest records said both men tried to go onto the field through a tunnel where media was gathering after the match.
+They were stopped by security, and the police report said they "became irate” at the delay.
+A verbal altercation eventually turned physical with a guard placing an “open palm” on Ramon Jamil Jesurun's chest to “guide him back” and the younger Jesurun grabbing the guard “around his neck” and pulling him to the ground before throwing “two punches that impacted” the guard, the report said.
+The two men were placed into custody after midnight.

 Colombia's soccer federation didn’t immediately respond Monday to a request for comment from the AP.